-Mwiga
+Mwiga Mambo

 Greystoke, Mahale, Western Tanzania

-At 16 years of age he met Jane Goodall who came to give a talk at his school, and received a prize from her for his exceptional knowledge of, and picture of a chimp.
-With such pedigree, and his insatiable curiosity, Mwiga was always going to become one of Mahale’s top guides.
-He had to start from the bottom though, and originally joined Roland and Zoe Purcell as a waiter and housekeeper at Greystoke, when the camp was still tents on our remote beach.
-Eventually he managed to get out into the forest as a tracker where he spent blissful days following one group after the other as they traversed the forest, observing unique behaviour and learning the individual characteristics.
+When he was 16, he met Jane Goodall who came to give a talk at his school, and he received a prize from her for his exceptional knowledge of chimpanzees, as well as for a picture he had drawn of one.
+With such a pedigree, and with his insatiable curiosity, Mwiga was always going to become one of Mahale’s top guides.
+He started at the bottom though, and joined Roland and Zoe Purcell as a waiter and housekeeper at the early Greystoke, when the camp was still made up of tents on a remote beach.
+Eventually, he got out into the forest as a tracker where he spent blissful days following one group of chimps after the other, as they traversed the forest, observing unique behaviours and learning the individual characteristics.

+Over the last few years Mwiga has been a wonderful ambassador for Nomad, and the chimps of Mahale, travelling to Hong Kong, Singapore and Manila in 2016, and to the USA in 2017 and 2018 where he gave presentations to clients about life in Mahale.
+He also made a trip to the Virunga National Park in the Congo to meet the gorillas.
 He still finds that each day with the chimps brings new discoveries and, as he says, he is a full-time student at the best primate university in the world.

-Over the last few years Mwiga has been a wonderful ambassador for Nomad, and the chimps of Mahale, travelling to Hong Kong, Singapore and Manila in 2016, and to the USA in 2017 and 2018 giving presentations to clients about life in Mahale.
-Having never left Tanzania beforehand, he has even recently returned from a trip to Virunga National Park in the Congo to meet the gorilla's.